 The top metal rim, however, has just a very slight sharp edge.
 To remedy that, we take a manual can opener and run it once around the top.
 It’s not “opening” a can, but it easily flattens out the inside edge and makes it smooth.
 Being naturally lazy, I wanted to skip that step.
 But with use, putting your hand in and out of the can to grab items, it could cause a sharp cut.
 Much better safe than sorry!
 Now – about 3-4 small metal “hairs” tend to drop off and fall inside the container.
 Wear a glove, and with a damp paper towel, wipe the inside and grab each one to dispose of safely.
 (Other brands might require pliers to flatten the edge or a little hammer.
 Experiment with different easy methods to make sure that lip is smooth.)

 Now decorate your tennis container.
 Stickers, permanent markers, colored tape (duct tape), or even tape pictures on the inside are great.
-My friend purchases colorful small coloring books and just wraps it around the inside before packing the rest of the supplies for her pencil cases.
+My friend purchases colorful small coloring books and just wraps them around the inside before packing the rest of the supplies for her pencil cases.
 You could even print up a label that says “packed with love” or “sewing kit” or any slogan or instructions for your special needs.

 We had so many to fill one year that we held a “tennis ball container” packing party!